-It is worth pointing out that if any kitten in a litter does appear to have any signs of ill health, even if the rest of the litter appear to be quite healthy, then it would be wise to avoid that litter altogether unless they have been checked out by a vet first.
+It is worth pointing out that if any kitten in a litter appears to have any signs of ill health, even if the rest of the litter appear to be quite healthy, it would be wise to avoid that litter altogether, unless they have been checked out by a vet first.

 You May Also Like: